British Government Declares Willingness To Launch Nuclear War

 Fallon is not some madman speaking for himself.
 Prime Minister Teresa May’s official spokesman upheld Fallon’s statement when questioned, telling reporters that there is "no reason to disagree with what the Defence Secretary said."

 Her Majesty’s Government chose to issue this threat in the the midst of the precarious international crisis around North Korea.
-It follows within days of the report in major UK dailies that UK Attorney General Jeremy Wright, chief legal advisor to the Crown and a Queen’s Counsel, is asserting before the courts of the kingdom that waging a war of aggression may be a crime under international law, but it is not a crime in Great Britain.
+It follows within days of the report in major U.K. dailies that U.K. Attorney General Jeremy Wright, chief legal advisor to the Crown and a Queen’s Counsel, is asserting before the courts of the kingdom that waging a war of aggression may be a crime under international law, but it is not a crime in Great Britain.

 Is it not time to heed American senior statesman Lyndon LaRouche’s warning that the continued existence of the British Monarchy and its Empire is a threat to the human race?